steviek/PathWidgetXplat/README.md

 [Xcode](https://developer.apple.com/xcode/) 15 or newer for editing the Swift code natively.

-You _can_ run the iOS app from Android Studio, but usually you'd want to run the widget extension target in Xcode, and I don't think you can do that from AS.
+You can run the iOS app from Android Studio, as long as your target deployment and such is already set up properly.
+If you encounter issues, try running from Xcode.

 ## App store links